stakezone/nodemonitorsolana/README.md

 ### New

+the flag `--full-rpc-api` is required for unlimited api access with `solana-validator`

 recent versions changed back to how if was before v1.6.7, lines 103-104 needs to be de-commented, 105-107 commented out

 fix for v1.6.7, note: this is a temporary fix for a breaking change, a complete refactoring is coming soon.